Great Observatories program: Strengths

 Since the Earth's atmosphere prevents X-rays, gamma-rays and far-infrared radiation from reaching the ground, space missions were essential for the Compton, Chandra and Spitzer observatories.
-Hubble also benefits from being above the atmosphere, as the atmosphere blurs ground-based observations of very faint objects, decreasing spatial resolution (however brighter objects can be imaged in much higher resolution than by Hubble from the ground using astronomical interferometers or adaptive optics).
-Larger, ground-based telescopes have only recently matched Hubble in resolution for near-infrared wavelengths of faint objects.
-Being above the atmosphere eliminates the problem of airglow, allowing Hubble to make observations of ultrafaint objects.
-Ground-based telescopes cannot compensate for airglow on ultrafaint objects, and so very faint objects require unwieldy and inefficient exposure times.
+Hubble also benefits from being above the atmosphere, as the atmosphere blurs ground-based observations of very faint objects, decreasing spatial resolution.
+However, brighter objects can be imaged in much higher resolution than by Hubble from the ground using astronomical interferometers or adaptive optics.
+Larger ground-based telescopes have only recently matched Hubble in resolution for near-infrared wavelengths of faint objects.
+Being above the atmosphere eliminates the problem of airglow, allowing Hubble to make observations of ultra-faint objects.
+Ground-based telescopes cannot compensate for airglow on ultra-faint objects, so very faint objects require unwieldy and inefficient exposure times.
 Hubble can also observe at ultraviolet wavelengths which do not penetrate the atmosphere.

 Each observatory was designed to push the state of technology in its region of the electromagnetic spectrum.
 Compton was much larger than any gamma-ray instruments flown on the previous HEAO missions, opening entirely new areas of observation.
 It had four instruments covering the 20 keV to 30 GeV energy range, which complemented each other's sensitivities, resolutions, and fields of view.
 Gamma rays are emitted by various high-energy and high-temperature sources, such as black holes, pulsars, and supernovae.

 Chandra similarly had no ground predecessors.
 It followed the three NASA HEAO Program satellites, notably the highly successful Einstein Observatory, which was the first to demonstrate the power of grazing-incidence, focusing X-ray optics, giving spatial resolution an order of magnitude better than collimated instruments (comparable to optical telescopes), with an enormous improvement in sensitivity.
 Chandra's large size, high orbit, and sensitive CCDs allowed observations of very faint X-ray sources.

 Spitzer also observes at wavelength largely inaccessible to ground telescopes.
 It was preceded in space by NASA's smaller IRAS mission and European Space Agency (ESA)'s large ISO telescope.
 Spitzer's instruments took advantage of the rapid advances in infrared detector technology since IRAS, combined with its large aperture, favorable fields of view, and long life.
 Science returns were accordingly outstanding.
 Infrared observations are necessary for very distant astronomical objects where all the visible light is redshifted to infrared wavelengths, for cool objects which emit little visible light, and for regions optically obscured by dust.